RehabTariqq/RehabTariqq/README.md

 ---

 ## What I'm working on

-**BloodLink**
-A MERN stack web application connecting blood donors with people in need. *Blood donation saves lives — many patients facing surgeries, accidents, chronic illnesses, or childbirth complications depend on timely access to donors, and BloodLink aims to make that connection faster and easier when it matters most.*
+**BloodLink** — Building a MERN-based platform connecting blood donors with people in need.
+---
+**MedExtract** — Building an AI-powered medical document intelligence system on **Linux**, using RAG, vector search, and AI agents to analyze medical reports and answer grounded questions.

 ---